clojurists-together/clojuriststogether.org/content/news/2026/August 2026 Project Updates.md

 ## Gloat and Glojure: Ingy dot Net
 Q2 2026 Report 2.
 Published July 31, 2026

-Today is the final day of my Q2 2026 Clojurists Together funding cycle for Gloat and Glojure.
+Today is the final day of my Q2 2026 [Clojurists Together](https://www.clojuriststogether.org/) funding cycle for [Gloat](https://gloathub.org/) and [Glojure](https://github.com/glojurelang/glojure).

 This was my original commitment for the grant:
 Make Gloat/Glojure binaries smaller and faster.
 Pass more of the Clojure Compatibility Test Suite.
 Create tutorial docs for using Gloat in the real world.

 The short version is that Glojure now passes every enabled test in the current Clojure Compatibility Test Suite, Gloat's default AOT binaries are leaner and the Glojure compiler has made major performance gains, a new tutorial series takes you from installation through compiling a binary and using Clojure in a Go project.

-Gloat can now be seriously considered as a full replacement for GraalVM native-image when compiling Clojure programs to native binaries!
+**Gloat can now be seriously considered as a full replacement for GraalVM native-image when compiling Clojure programs to native binaries!**

-The second half also took Gloat somewhere I hadn't imagined at the halfway point: it has become a front end for multiple Clojure compilation engines, including Glojure, let-go, and GraalVM native-image.
+The second half also took Gloat somewhere I hadn't imagined at the [halfway point](https://gloathub.org/blog/2026/06/16/gloat-q2-grant-halfway-report/): it has become a front end for multiple Clojure compilation engines, including Glojure, let-go, and GraalVM native-image.

-Since the Halfway Report¶
+### Since the Halfway Report

-At the halfway point, Gloat was at v0.1.50 and the first upstream Glojure release of this grant had just landed.
+At the halfway point, Gloat was at `v0.1.50` and the first upstream Glojure release of this grant had just landed.

-Since then Gloat has had 16 more releases and is now at v0.1.67.
-Glojure has had another 8 releases and is now at v0.7.3.
+Since then Gloat has had 16 more releases and is now at [`v0.1.67`](https://github.com/gloathub/gloat/releases/tag/v0.1.67).
+Glojure has had another 8 releases and is now at [`v0.7.3`](https://github.com/glojurelang/glojure/releases/tag/v0.7.3).

 The most important changes were:

-A Glojure AOT runtime that Gloat that performs as well as GraalVM Significantly smaller native binaries (as small as 7.5MB so far) A large wave of compiler and runtime performance work Addition of let-go as a second compilation engine Added shared-library support for let-go (which doesn't support it itself) A GraalVM native-image engine for direct comparison and use Better installation, formatting, coloring, paging, classpath, and REPL UX A new Gloat tutorial series
+- A Glojure AOT runtime that Gloat that performs as well as GraalVM
+- Significantly smaller native binaries (as small as 7.5MB so far)
+- A large wave of compiler and runtime performance work
+- Addition of let-go as a second compilation engine
+- Added shared-library support for let-go (which doesn't support it itself)
+- A GraalVM native-image engine for direct comparison and use
+- Better installation, formatting, coloring, paging, classpath, and REPL UX
+- A new Gloat tutorial series

 ### The Performance Story
-My long-term goal for Gloat was to make a common YAML framework for all programming languages which I call YAMLStar.
+My long-term goal for Gloat was to make a common YAML framework for all programming languages which I call [YAMLStar](https://yalmstar.org/).

-TL;DR YAMLStar now builds its shared library libyamlstar.so with Gloat instead of GraalVM, and the resulting binary is about half the size and has similar runtime performance.
+**TL;DR** YAMLStar now builds its shared library `libyamlstar.so` with Gloat instead of GraalVM, and the resulting binary is about half the size and has similar runtime performance.
 Being back by Gloat means I can release prebuilt binaries for 15 platforms instead of the 4 platforms it was confined to with GraalVM.
 YAMLStar now delivers identical YAML capabilities (via a Clojure engine) to 32 (and counting...) programming languages!

 Happy ending, but until this week I was not confident that Gloat would get there by today.

 About 4 or 5 weeks ago Norman Nunley from the let-go project offered to help with YAMLStar by getting let-go's native lowering to match GraalVM's performance.
 The Glojure and let-go projects have been in friendly competition for a while, challenging each other and contributing to each other's projects.
 Soon after Norman's work started, I decided that Gloat could and should do all its automations over let-go as well as Glojure.

 Then 2 or 3 weeks ago James Hamlin, Glojure's original author, came out of hiding and decided to do a major optimization push on Glojure to have it reach this goal the go faster than the Speed of GraalVM!

 We all worked together and the result was a major success.

 Soon there will be very few reasons to use GraalVM to compile Clojure programs to binaries instead of Gloat.

 ### Smaller Binaries
 A happy result of the performance work is that the AOT Go code (and thus the native binaries) became much smaller.
 Glojure used to produce a 50MB hello world that was about 40x slower than GraalVM's 28MB hello world.

 Now the Glojure hello world is 19MB and both Glojure and GraalVM binaries take 0.007s to run.

-The existing Gloat -Xprune extension was also updated to work with the optimized runtime.
-The prune extension tree-shakes out the unused parts of clojure.core and all the transitive Go dependencies they would normally pull in.
+The existing Gloat `-Xprune` extension was also updated to work with the optimized runtime.
+The prune extension tree-shakes out the unused parts of `clojure.core` and all the transitive Go dependencies they would normally pull in.

-On hello world, -Xprune produces a 7.6MB binary that runs in 0.004s here.
+On hello world, `-Xprune` produces a 7.6MB binary that runs in 0.004s here.

 Pretty nice!

 ### Gloat Became a Multi-Engine Tool
-Gloat now has an -E / --engine option and a gloat --engines command.
+Gloat now has an `-E` / `--engine` option and a `gloat --engines` command.
 The current engine list is:

-glj     Glojure (default)

-lgvm    let-go bytecode VM
+`

+`glj     `Glojure (default)`

+`lgvm`   `let-go bytecode VM`
-lglvm   let-go native lowering with VM fallback lgl     let-go native lowering (not yet implemented)
+`lglvm`   `let-go native lowering with VM fallback`
+`lgl`     `let-go native lowering (not yet implemented)`

-graalvm GraalVM Native Image (binaries only)
+`graalvm GraalVM Native Image (binaries only)`

 The goal is to have let-go be a replacement engine for all of the things that Gloat does with Glojure.
 Compiling to binary was easy, but let-go does not yet support shared libraries and I really needed that to try it out with YAMLStar.
 So I made Gloat add the things let-go was missing, and now it can produce shared libraries from let-go as well.
 Hopefully soon we'll get this working in let-go itself.